Paraguay expedition: Ulterior motive theories

 One theory is that Buchanan sent the Paraguay expedition to distract American public opinion from the domestic problems that plagued his presidency.
 "Stymied on the domestic front, Buchanan looked to the foreign policy area...
 President Buchanan hoped to restore national unity by sending a large fleet to Paraguay to gain redress for alleged wrongs done to American honor.
 That did not occur and the nation ultimately descended into a brutal civil war.
 Another interpretation is that Buchanan wanted to demonstrate that "the United States had the will and the power to enforce the Monroe Doctrine".
 Still another is that the expedition was sent for a wider purpose, the protection of American commerce in that part of the world.
+The New York Times said:

+[I]t is upon all the Spanish-American States that this demonstration will have a salutary effect.
+They will now learn, once for all, that our patience is exhausted...
+After this expedition shall have achieved its object, it will immediately become apparent that our people, scattered throughout the length and breadth of Spanish America, are more respected...
+We shall hear no more of massacres, as at Panama—of murders, at Nicaragua—of wholesale robberies, as in Mexico and Peru...

+Yet another theory is that Buchanan was out to reassure an important body of supporters: Southern plantocrats who feared the U.S. was going soft on plans to establish slave territories in South America.

-The United States House Select Committee to Investigate Alleged Corruptions in Government claimed that "Mr Buchanan's war on Paraguay was not for glory, but to furnish means of corruption".
+The Republican Congressional Committee claimed that "Mr Buchanan's war on Paraguay was not for glory, but to furnish means of corruption".
 They said the Paraguay expedition was an opportunity to dispense political patronage; several examples were given.

 A more sinister theory held that Buchanan was a dupe of Southern conspirators who meant to weaken the United States by "withdrawing from the forts and arsenals of the North all the munitions of war, thus leaving them unprovided with arms whenever the plans for the Great Rebellion should be matured".